gbmhunter/blog/content/programming/firmware/controlling-led-brightness-using-pwm/_index.md

 If the PWM period was 1s (a frequency of 1Hz) and the duty cycle 50%, we would see the LED "blink".
 However -- if the PWM frequency is fast enough (e.g. 1kHz), we do not see any flicker due to persistence of vision.
 Instead, because of the "averaging" that occurs in our eyes, a LED driven at 20mA for 50% of the time (50% PWM duty cycle) looks the same as driving the LED continuously at 10mA (ignoring the slight colour change due to changing current).
 This is great news!
 It means we can easily drive our LED using digital on/off signals, and don't have to implement costly and potentially energy inefficient analog current sources/sinks.

+{{% figure src="_assets/different-duty-cycles-different-led-brightness.webp" width="800px" caption="A diagram showing how different PWM duty cycles result in different LED brightness." %}}

 {{% aside type="tip" %}}
 Different people can detect flicker at different frequencies.
 The _flicker fusion threshold_ is the frequency at which flicker is no longer detected to an average human observer[^wikipedia-flicker-fusion-threshold].
 It depends a lot on the exact circumstances, but a general value of 60-90Hz is often used.
 You want the PWM frequency to be much higher than this to avoid edge-cases!
 A frequency of 1kHz is a good starting point.
 {{% /aside %}}

 So we can very the duty cycle of the PWM to vary the light output (radiant flux) of the LED.
 0% duty cycle would make the LED turn off, and 100% duty cycle would be full brightness.
-The video below shows an LED being controlled in this manner.
+The video below shows an LED being faded from 0% intensity to 100% intensity in this manner:

 {{% youtube id="fighUuuayOU" %}}

+The PWM frequency is \(50Hz\) (a period of \(20ms\)).
+There are 256 steps from 0% to 100% duty cycle, and the duration between step changes is \(5ms\) (thus the total time to go from 0% to 100% is \((256 - 1)*5ms = 1.275s\)).
+All this was run on a Nordic nRF52 development board, and the firmware can be found at https://github.com/gbmhunter/blog-controlling-led-brightness-using-pwm.

 The nice thing is that radiant flux (and intensity) varies very linearly with duty cycle.
 This is great if humans are not involved (e.g. agricultural grow LEDs for plants).
 However if you look at an LED whose duty cycle is linearly varied from 0% to 100%, you won't perceive a uniform change in brightness!
 You can see this in the above video, it seem to go from off to quite bright really early in the cycle.